Azure/AKS/blog/_posts/2024-11-13-dra-devices-and-drivers-on-kubernetes.md

 However, there are some limitations with this device plugin approach, namely:

-1. Granular selection of node resource type can only be made using several node attributes and labels
+1. Granular selection of a node resource type can only be made using several node attributes and labels
 2. Without a loopback mechanism, pods can be scheduled on “unprepared” nodes that aren’t ready to accept new resources

 As a result, DRA was introduced to address some of these limitations, by ensuring applications receive an adequate number of resources at the right time.
 The [Dynamic Resource Allocation API](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/) generalizes the Persistent Volumes API for generic resources, like GPUs.
 It allows for resource adjustment based on real-time demand and proper configuration without manual intervention.